Saad Khan: Constable Girpade

-Saad Khan created and directed the comedy drama Constable Girpade, which premiered on Amazon Mini TV on October 6, 2023.
-Produced by Maaz Khan of Firstaction Studios, the series features Khushaal Pawaar, Neel Salkar, Muskan Bamne, Dr. Sanket Bhosale, Gaurav Gera, Vrajesh Hirjee and Chandni Bhabda in significant roles.
+Khan created and directed the comedy drama Constable Girpade, which premiered on Amazon Mini TV on October 6, 2023.
+Produced by Maaz Khan of Firstaction Studios, the series features Khushaal Pawaar, Neel Salkar, Muskan Bamne, Dr. Sanket Bhosale, Gaurav Gera, Vrajesh Hirjee and Chandni Bhabda.

-The screenplay and dialogues were penned by Saad Khan, Abhinav Vaidya, and Aditya Bharadwaj, edited by Bharath MC while the music was composed by Sid Paul.
+The screenplay and dialogues were written by Khan, Abhinav Vaidya, and Aditya Bharadwaj.
+It was edited by Bharath MC, and the music was composed by Sid Paul.

 The storyline follows Mandaar Ghorpade, a rookie constable nicknamed Girpade, as he follows in his late father's footsteps by joining the police force.
-Assigned to oversee a wealthy Mumbai neighborhood, Girpade's father, senior constable Amol Ghorpade, had lost his life in pursuit of the notorious criminal Phenyl Mohan, a master of disguise.
+Assigned to oversee a wealthy Mumbai neighborhood, Girpade's father, senior constable Amol Ghorpade, died life in pursuit of the notorious criminal Phenyl Mohan, a master of disguise.

-Archika Khurana of The Times of India described "Constable Girpade" as a lighthearted show that provides approximately 25 minutes of entertainment per episode.
-While not a pure comedy, it offers a suitable option for a weekend binge-watch, featuring abundant humor and enjoyable character dynamics.
+Archika Khurana of The Times of India described it as a lighthearted show which offers a "suitable option for a weekend binge-watch, with ample humor and enjoyable character dynamics".

 Personal life

 Khan has a younger brother, Maaz Khan, who is a partner and producer at FirstAction studios.
-His mother, Sabiha Zubair and sister Safa Khan have been cited as a strong influence on Khan.
+His mother, Sabiha Zubair, and sister, Safa Khan, have been cited as strong influences on Khan.